emwap/stream-paper/paper.md

 * We show how our new stream representation can be used in EDSLs.
   It is currently used in the Feldspar language.

-* We demonstrate a performance advantage of a factor of fours compared to the functional representation when using our monadic representation in Feldspar.
+* We demonstrate a performance advantage of a factor of four compared to the functional representation when using our monadic representation in Feldspar.